dangminhtuanan/xam/README.md

 ![](img/cart-page.png)

-CHECK OUT: Users will see the amount they need to pay for each items they ordered and the total amount due for their final payment.
+CHECK OUT: Users will see khjkjhk amount they need to pay for each items they ordered and the total amount due for their final payment.

 ![](img/checkout-page.png)